sustechgem/geoemsc2023/docs/Cpp/课程内容/12Some Thoughts on  Electromagnetic Modeling.md

-# Some Thoughts on Electromagnetic Modeling
+#  12Some Thoughts on Electromagnetic Modeling
 ## 讲师简介

 <img src="https://z4a.net/images/2023/08/28/12-5.md.jpg" alt="-428672a8abf52070.jpeg" border="0"  />